Ohmynimoo/Laboratory-Activity/README.md

 Html Tags and Hyperlink

 ## Description
-💻: Group Laboratory Activity in Web System and Technologies Bachelor of Science in Information Technology
+💻: Group Laboratory Activity in Web System and Technologies <br>
+Bachelor of Science in Information Technology <br>
 Professor: Anthony Gacis

 ### Activities